Topics Map > Microsoft 365 > Calendar

 Note: If you use the + (Add Attendees) button, the results of your search will be presented in a different format.

-- Enter a location, or select Add a room to see a list of available conference rooms from your organization's address book.
+- Enter a location, or select Add Room to see a list of available conference rooms from your organization's address book.
 Select Scheduling Assistant to show the calendars of attendees.
 You can also add or remove attendees and automatically schedule resources such as conference rooms.

 - To see the availability of attendees and conference rooms, select Scheduling Assistant.
-When you're done, click OK to save your changes or Discard to cancel.
+When you're done, click OK, to save your changes, or Discard, to cancel.
 Either will take you back to the event form where you can make any other changes you want before sending.
-For more information, see Using the Scheduling Assistant.
+For more information, see M365 Outlook 2016 (How To) Check Availability Using Scheduling Assistant

 - If online meetings are enabled for your account, you can add an online meeting link by selecting Online meeting.